jm33-m0/emp3r0r/README.md

 in the following example, we have 3 agents, among which only one (`[1]`) has internet access, and `[0]` has to use the proxy passed by `[2]`

 ![autoproxy](./img/autoproxy.webp)

+#### anti-antivirus (or anti-whateveryoucallthem)

+- a cryptor that loads agent into memory
+- shellcode dropper
+- everything is randomized
+- one agent build for each target

 #### agent traffic